wieden-kennedy/osso/README.md

 `/opt/osso/support/mesh/`.
 These are a great place to start to see how Bucky handles creating connector models.
 We will use the icosahedron model for this walkthrough.

-##Using osso
-osso comes with three object mesh models pre-installed, which can be found at `/opt/osso/support/mesh/`.
-These are a great place to start to see how Bucky handles creating connector models.
-We will use the icosahedron model for this walkthrough.

 1. To get started, run the following command from a terminal prompt:

    ```sh